 Formerly the Center for Intercultural Organizing (CIO) and Oregon Action, Unite Oregon is a People’s Action affiliate with chapters in Portland, Beaverton, and Rogue Valley.
 Led by people of color, immigrants and refugees, rural communities, and people experiencing poverty, they engage on a variety of social, economic, and racial justice issues through advocacy, leadership development, organizing, and vote work.
 Working with APANO and Causa they registered over 15,000 new citizens to vote.

-The founding affiliate of the Bus Federation, they helped advance and implement automatic voter registration laws that will reach 300,000-500,000 voters.
+The founding affiliate of the Alliance for Youth Action, they helped advance and implement automatic voter registration laws that will reach 300,000-500,000 voters.
 Bus uses innovative strategies to build off-campus youth power.
 They do massive vote work and their current issue focus is on advancing voting rights and climate justice.

 One of the strongest statewide student associations in the country, registering and turning out tens of thousands of new voters each election cycle – 50,000 in 2014 alone.
 They also run solid campaigns to advance tuition affordability, gender justice, and other issues.